walmartlabs/walmart-cla/README.md

-# Walmart Contributore License Agreement CLA
+# Walmart Contributor License Agreement CLA

 The Walmart CLA repository serves as the information provider for anybody interested in contributing to open source software managed by